benjamin-thomas/caqti-study/README.md

 ## What we will be building

-We will learn to handle this mildly complex relation with `Caqti` and `PostgreSQL`:
+We will learn to handle this mildly complex relationship with `Caqti` and `PostgreSQL`:

-- an author can publish one or many books
-- a book can be written by one or many authors

 ```mermaid
 erDiagram